ded-otshelnik/shop/README.md

 - Modular codebase for scalability and maintenance
 - JWT-based authentication
 - OpenAPI specification
-- Docker build and Docker Compose deployment of app with database
+- Docker build and Docker Compose deployment of an app with a database